shwimmy-James-shwee/CV-Website/.github/PULL_REQUEST_TEMPLATE.md

 ## 📝 Checklist

-1. Does this PR require a deployment of the frontend app? - Yes/No
+- [ ] This PR require a deployment of the frontend app
-2. Does this PR require a deployment of the backend app? - Yes/No
+- [ ] This PR require a deployment of the backend app
-3. Does this PR require a deployment of the functions app? - Yes/No
+- [ ] this PR require a deployment of the functions app
-4. Does this PR involve a change of any parts of our infrastructures? - Yes/No
+- [ ] this PR involve a change of any parts of our infrastructures
-5. Does this PR require a deployment of the frontend app? - Yes/No
-6. Have I wrote tests for the changes I made?
-Yes/No
+- [ ] I wrote tests for the changes I made
-7. Am I breaking any existing beaviours of any parts of the system due to this PR?
-Yes/No
+- [ ] I'm not breaking any existing beaviours of any parts of the system due to this PR

 ## ☝️ Special notes to the reviewer (s)